collective/collective.sendinblue/README.rst

 This package provides Sendinblue_ integration for Plone.
 It allows you to link your Plone site to your Sendinblue account via a new configuration section.
 Then, you can add a portlet to allow visitors to subscribe to one of your list (you can choose which one).
+You can also add a portlet to simply redirect the user to your own Sendinblue subscription form (it will append user's email to your base url).

 Version 2.x are tested with Plone 5.2.x.